bekk/bekk-christmas/post/security/welcome-to-this-years-security-christmas-calendar.md

    We tend to have lots of dependencies in our applications.
 These dependencies can of course contain vulnerabilities, which thankfully might be discovered and patched in newer versions.
 However, if we don't continuously bump to the newest versions we get no advantage of those patches, and our applications are still as vulnerable as before.

    If we let bumping dependencies be a manual task, it is easy to postpone it.
 A good idea is to let an automated tool, that either warns you, or tries to fix it, if there is something wrong, continuously monitor your dependencies.
-There are several tools available, e.g. Github Security, Snyk or OWASP Dependency-check.
+There are several tools available, e.g. Github Security, Snyk and OWASP Dependency-check.
 Without revealing too much, there is a chance we will give you a more thorough introduction to one of these tools in the coming days.

    If you have an automated tool in place, there is important to also have a regime to monitor and take action when the dependency checker tries to tell you something.
 You should also keep an eye on dead dependencies - dependencies that no longer are being patched.
 They most likely contain vulnerabilities, and you should look for something else to pull in instead.
 4. Know your HTTP-headers